Andrercouto/SeazoneCase/README.md

 - *If they are, would be usefull to merge them?
 In which way?*

 The [DataWranglingAirbnb.py](https://github.com/Andrercouto/SeazoneCase/blob/main/Scripts/DataWrangling/DataWranglingAirbnb.py) (*the script has comments specifying what exactly was done on each line*) found out that **yes** this Datasets are related to the same set of places, so, it could be usefull to join them, and each one of them will need to be treated in a different way in order to *condense* and *merge* them without losing important information.
-In order to keep the modeled data a new folder was created.